canneth/just-go-frontend/README.md

   </h1>
 </div>

 Feel the sudden urge to be out and about, but just can't think of the place to go?
-Wish to grind some work out at a cozy cafe, but couldn't decide on where?
+Wish to grind some work out at a cozy cafe, but can't decide on where?
 Planning a dinner out, but can't recall your favourite restaurants?
 This humble app helps you decide on that special somewhere!
 <br />
 <br />
 As a frequent victim of these feelings, I figured that this would be a fun problem to solve for my first web app project (with a proper backend, user authentication, API calls, database management and so on), so here it is.